richchapler/AzureSolutionsDocumentation/docs/Infrastructure_DataExplorer_Cluster.md

 ## Data Explorer >> Cluster
-_(similar to, but not the same as Synapse Data Explorer Pool functionality)_
+_Note: Stand-alone clusters are similar to, but not the same as, Synapse Data Explorer Pool functionality_

 ### Create with Azure Portal